scipopt/JSCIPOpt/README.md

     scip.solve();
     scip.free();

-which creates two variables, a linear constraint, adds it to SCIP and solves the problem.
+which creates two variables, a linear constraint, adds it to SCIP, solves the problem and finally frees it.

 ===========================
 How to extend the interface
 ===========================

 The package already contains an interface to SCIP created with the Simplified Wrapper and Interface Generator [SWIG](http://www.swig.org/).
 Extending the interface requires to install SWIG.
 The following steps are necessary to add a new function to the interface:

 1) Add the signature of an interface function to src/scipjni.i, e.g.,